Today I am opening my doors and sharing my home all decorated for the holidays as part of the Farmhouse Christmas Home Tour!

 So welcome to our home, and come on in!

 This little cabin/house was a find this year at Home Goods.
 I have bought and collected the little white houses before, but for some reason, this just spoke to me!
-I found some similar choices here, here, and here.
-The frosty white trees are old but these are almost exactly the same, as are these.
+The frosty white trees are old but these are almost exactly the same!

 More white bottle brush trees in a vintage silver tray.

 I love decorating our range mantel – it’s one of my favorite ways of changing up the decor for the seasons.
-Here I kept it simple with a small white wreath from World Market (similar but different option here), an ironstone platter, and two faux little pine trees, other tiny trees available here, and here.
+Here I kept it simple with a small white wreath, an ironstone platter, and two faux little pine trees.

-Another boxwood wreath from Target, a white pitcher filled with simple greens and eucalyptus, and some old chippy candleholders, similar choices here, here, here, and here.
+Another boxwood wreath, a white pitcher filled with simple greens and eucalyptus, and some old chippy candleholders.

 Shop the Post!

 Thank you so much for stopping by!
-I hope you’ve enjoyed my tour, and I hope you’ll visit some of the other talented bloggers on our tour!
+I hope you’ve enjoyed my farmhouse inspired Christmas tour and gotten some inspiration for your own holiday decor.